MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 Deviations can be classified as:

-1. **Modifications to certain web parts on selection of a distribution channel**: When you use **Outlook** distribution channel, and then select certain web parts, there may be changes in the properties of the web parts.
+1. **Modifications to certain web parts**: When you use **Outlook** distribution channel, and then select certain web parts, there may be changes in the properties of the web parts.
 Such changes result in the web parts displaying a behavior different from its default behavior.

 For example:

-- In the **Image** web part, properties such as text on image won't be supported when you use the **Outlook** distribution channel.
 - In the **Sections** layout, when you organize content into two or three columns, the same content gets stacked into a single column when being published.
+- - In the **Image** web part, properties such as "text on image" won't be supported.

-1. **Removal of certain web parts on selection of a distribution channel**: When you use **Outlook** distribution channel, certain web parts such as the spacer, the large people, and the countdown timer don't appear as they're removed automatically on account of incompatibility with Outlook.
+1. **Removal of certain web parts**: When you use **Outlook** distribution channel, certain web parts such as the spacer, the large people, and the countdown timer don't appear as they're removed automatically on account of incompatibility with Outlook.

 For detailed information about such other deviations in web parts for the **Outlook** distribution channel, see [Deviations in Outlook distribution channel](#deviations-in-outlook-distribution-channel).